How it works

 - The same game sees <30 fps when ray traced shadows and reflections are added, and closer to 15 fps when path tracing is enabled.

 We hear terms like “real time path tracing,” but know that it’s not there yet.
-Architects and designers can walk through their 3D models in “real time” with their clients, but it’s not the same visual compared to the fully rendered video or image in their presentations – see the slider comparison above.
+Architects and designers can walk through their 3D models in “real time” with their clients, but it’s not the same visual compared to the fully path traced video or image in their presentations – see the slider comparison above.

 Zeus: A Revolutionary GPU